 Basque

-Slow cooked lamb, codfish, salad and potatoes in oven
+Slow-cooked lamb, codfish, salad, and potatoes in the oven

 Michelin Star experience together with Eneko will challenge your taste buds for new senses.
-The perfect trilogy of flavour, texture and aesthetics that comes with a great service and beautiful design.
+The perfect trilogy of flavor, texture, and aesthetics comes with great service and beautiful design.

 Price: €€€€

-Speciality: let the waiters guide you, degustation menu available
+Specialty: let the waiters guide you, degustation menu is available

 Fauna & Flora

 It is not easy to find vegetarian (even harder for vegans) options in traditional Portuguese restaurants.
-However, the good news are, there are many modern places that offer healthy options.
-This one is certainly the most popular one and you might have to wait in a line to get a table.
+However, the good news is, that many modern places offer healthy options.
+This one is certainly the most popular and you might have to wait in line to get a table.

 Price: €€-€€€